This is Step 3 of 6 in the onboarding journey. View the full onboarding overview →

 Utility bill: address does not match

-The address on the utility bill does not match the registered address on your Certificate of Incorporation or the address you provided during registration.Fix: Use a bill that is addressed to your company’s registered address.
+The address on the utility bill doesn’t match the registered address on your Certificate of Incorporation or the address you provided during registration.Fix: use a bill addressed to your company’s registered address.
 If your company has moved, you may need to update your CAC registered address first.

 Document appears to have been altered